 Is your office able to work remotely?
 How do you manage that, and what tools/tech do you use to keep your team safe but on point?

 Plus, we’d be hand-carrying them to each bank!
-With a young child at home (no daycare during the COVID-19 lockdown) and no time to do this kind of activity, the benefits of not having that burden was eye-opening.
+With a young child at home and no time to do this kind of activity, the benefit of not having that burden was eye-opening.

 Is there anything you think new property managers should know about growing a business in this day and age?